Paintings of couples

 Henry [Geldzahler] and I got along instantly ….
 We shared a love of music, opera in particular, which I had started to go to a bit, upstairs at Covent Garden, and there was painting of course, and we became friends very quickly.
 He was very, very funny, very clever, and we had the same kind of taste.
 I thought we had a similar way of looking at life.

-- A Rake’s Progress and Other Etchings, Editions Alecto Gallery, London (Dec 3–24); travels to Lane Gallery, Bradford; Heffer Gallery, Cambridge; and Prestons Art Gallery, Bolton (through 1964); catalogue.
+- A Rake's Progress and Other Etchings, Editions Alecto Gallery, London, UK (Dec 3–24), travels to Lane Gallery, Bradford; Heffer Gallery, Cambridge; Prestons Art Gallery, Bolton (through 1964); catalogue.